nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step 3.
 CONNECTIONS will not display the first contact's invalid `Tag` and will not display the second contact.
 The other fields and contacts will be displayed as per normal.

-#### Design considerations:
-* Arguments for the command should follow the standard used in other parts of the software.
-* Balancing between simplicity of use when no arguments are provided, and customisability for users who might want additional information.

 --------------------------------------------------------------------------------------------------------------------

 <div style="page-break-before: always;"></div>